11 Foods That Are Good For Your Thyroid—And 3 That Aren't So Good

-Your thyroid needs iodine to work properly and produce enough TH for your body's needs.
+Your thyroid needs iodine to work properly and produce enough thyroid hormone for your body's needs.
 Don't get enough iodine, and you run the risk of hypothyroidism or a goiter (a thyroid gland that becomes enlarged to make up for the shortage of thyroid hormone).
 Most Americans have no problem getting enough iodine, since table salt is iodized—but if you're on a low-sodium diet (as an increasing number of Americans are for their heart health) or follow a vegan diet (more on that later), then you may need to up your intake from other sources.

-Many types of seaweed are chockfull of iodine, but the amount can vary wildly, says Mira Ilic, RD, a registered dietician at the Cleveland Clinic.
+Many types of seaweed are chock-full of iodine, but the amount can vary wildly, Mira Ilic, RD, a registered dietician at the Cleveland Clinic, tells Health.
 According to the National Institutes of Health, a 1-gram portion can contain anywhere from 11% to a whopping 1,989% of your percent daily value.
 But since seaweed is especially high in iodine, you shouldn't start eating sushi every day of the week.
 Too much iodine can be just as harmful to your thyroid as too little by triggering (or worsening) hypothyroidism.
 To get seaweed's big benefits without going overboard, Cynthia Sass, MPH, RD, and Health's contributing nutrition editor advises sticking to one fresh seaweed salad per week (in addition to sushi), and steering clear of seaweed teas and supplements.

 Short of eating a few kelp salads, you probably don't have to worry about getting too much iodine from any other foods.
 In particular, dairy products are full of this nutrient (and in more manageable amounts), according to a 2012 research in the journal Nutrition Reviews.
 Part of the reason is because livestock are given iodine supplements and the milking process involves iodine-based cleaners.
 Plain, low-fat yogurt, or Greek yogurt is a good source—it can make up about 50% of your daily intake of iodine.

-Best: Brazil nuts
+Good: Brazil nuts

 Brazil nuts are packed with another nutrient that helps regulate thyroid hormones: selenium.
 In one 2003 study by researchers in France, women who consumed higher amounts of selenium were less likely to develop goiters and thyroid tissue damage than those who didn't.
 Plus, it may also help stave off long-term thyroid damage in people with thyroid-related problems like Hashimoto's and Graves' disease, according to a 2013 review in the journal Clinical Endocrinology.